linzhiqi/nativescript-wechat-share/README.md

 });
     ```

-3. register your app(only once) before you really do the sharing:
+3. Register your app(only once) before you really do the sharing:
     ```
 var wechatPlugin = require("nativescript-wechat-share");
 wechatPlugin.registerApp("Your-App-ID");